Aunt Vom and the Great Feminist Uprising

 Image result for thick fog

-You can’t see her, but I feel the plaintive note she left is echoed by the fog amid the trees.
+You can’t see her in this photo, but I feel the plaintive note she left is echoed by the fog amid the trees.
 Squits was arrested, so was Aunt Vom.
 Urticaria fled the scene, and Ivy Fowlpest decided to have a conniption fit, resulting in arrest.
-This was made worse by the fact that she’d stolen a book from the library – ‘Rare, Infectious and Amusing Diseases Through The Ages – a photographic guide.
+This was made worse by the fact that she’d stolen a book from the library – ‘Rare, Infectious and Amusing Diseases Through The Ages – a Photographic Guide.
 She will receive 19 years at least.
 If she’s good, for the last two she serves she might be hung up the right way.
 To be honest, it shouldn’t distort her current appearance.

 I witnessed one of the party’s arrest, a woman I didn’t know but I instantly knew it was her voice on the yogurt pot phone.
 Every time she was asked a question, she clutched a dead squirrel to her mouth.
 I like a mystery solved.